-- develop a variety of campus' that place themselves at the heart of their community and value the contribution of every individual. - offer all pupils and students access to the highest quality facilities and excellent staff. - offer all pupils and students an extended school year through the development of holiday clubs and afterschool activities. - ensure all children and young people are on an appropriate challenging pathway with a clear aspirational destination. - we have an I pad 1-1 strategy, ensuring we are equipped with the best technology.
+- develop a variety of campus' that place themselves at the heart of their community and value the contribution of every individual. - offer all pupils and students access to the highest quality facilities and excellent staff. - offer all pupils and students an extended school year through the development of holiday clubs and afterschool activities. - ensure all children and young people are on an appropriate challenging pathway with a clear aspirational destination. - ensure all children, young people, staff and governors have an I pad 1 -1, equipping them with the best technology.